mimemo/MdHTMLer-docs/README.md

 1. prepare a folder containing markdown files
 2. specify the folder you prepared in 1.
 3. specify the destination folder
+4. (Optional) Change the title of the table of contents.
+5. (Optional) Specify the table of contents icon (click the gray button)
-4. click the Export button
+6. click the Export button
-5. If all goes well, you will have an HTML file in the destination folder.
+7. If all goes well, you will have an HTML file in the destination folder.

 ## History

+### ver 1.5 (2021/08/11)
+- User can select table of contents icon.
+- Fixed bugs

 ### ver 1.4 (2021/07/16)
 - Fixed bug.
 (Sub-folder ignored...)